-Nonprofit Jobs in Washington DC with H-1B Sponsorship
+Nonprofit H-1B Sponsorship Jobs in Washington DC

-Washington DC is one of the strongest markets in the country for nonprofit H-1B sponsorship, home to major international organizations, global health institutions, and policy-focused nonprofits including the World Bank Group, International Monetary Fund, National Geographic Society, and dozens of advocacy and research organizations that regularly file H-1B petitions for specialized professional roles.
+Washington DC is one of the strongest markets in the country for nonprofit H-1B visa sponsorship, home to major international organizations, global health institutions, and policy-focused nonprofits including the World Bank Group, International Monetary Fund, National Geographic Society, and dozens of advocacy and research organizations that regularly file H-1B petitions for specialized professional roles.

-See All Nonprofit Jobs
+Find Nonprofit Jobs

 Overview

-Open Jobs191+
+Open Jobs82+

-Work Type70% On-site
+Work Type76% On-site

 Top LocationWashington, Washington DC